kapsner/mlexperiments/README.md

 However, `mlexperiments` aims not at providing a ready-to-use interface for many learner algorithms.
 Instead, users are encouraged to prepare the algorithms they want to use with `mlexperiments` according to their tasks, needs, experience, and personal preferences.

-Details on how to prepare an algorithm for use with `mlexperiments` can be found in the [package vignette](vignettes/mlexperiments_starter.Rmd).
+Details on how to prepare an algorithm for use with `mlexperiments` can be found in the [package vignette](https://github.com/kapsner/mlexperiments/wiki/mlexperiments_starter).
 Users that want to use a new algorithm with `mlexperiments` are also encouraged to dive into the available implementations, especially [`LearnerKnn`](R/LearnerKnn.R) and [`LearnerRpart`](R/LearnerRpart.R), in order to get an understanding of the functioning and the flexibility of the framework.
+Furthermore, there is a [wiki](https://github.com/kapsner/mlexperiments/wiki) to demonstrate the application of some basic learners to common tasks.

 ## Background